erSubhashThapa/100daysofcode/r1-log.md

   ## JSON Object Style Guide

-  I'm making a JSON object that contains all the nutrients for a gien food item.
+  I'm making a JSON object that contains all the nutrients for a given food item.
 I always forget whether JSON properties should be snake_case or camelCase.
 [This stackoverflow thread](https://stackoverflow.com/questions/5543490/json-naming-convention) answered my question:

   >In this document Google JSON Style Guide (recommendations for building JSON APIs at Google),
   >